Born In Mira Mesa

 The Mira Mesa Town Council sponsors the Mira Mesa Street Fair in September every year on Camino Ruiz.
 Fourth of July festivities run throughout the city, with a Family Fun Day in the park and fireworks at the high school.
 Every June, Philippine Independence Day is celebrated with shows, dance performances, talent shows, food and kids rides.
 There is something for everyone in Mira Mesa.

-Miramar Automotive & Transmission is located on Kearny Villa Road in Mira Mesa.
+Miramar Automotive & Transmission is located at 9499 Kearny Villa Road Ste 109, Mira Mesa.
 Fittingly, the family-owned and operated shop is located in the heart of a family-centric community in Mira Mesa.
 Miramar staff are consistent patrons and volunteers at the local events and give back to the community whenever needs arise.